 Alternatively, head inland and explore Bodmin Moor.
 At 208 square kilometres, it’s not the country’s largest moor; however it’s big enough to always seem dramatically empty, even on a busy day.
 The A30 can get busy across the moor however, so time your trip carefully.
 If you’re staying with us, leave the car behind and enjoy the local cycle trails.
 Nearby Pentewan Valley Cycle Hire can find you a set of wheels.

 Alternatively, escape the bustle of the bank holiday with us at The Cornwall.
 Hidden in its forty-three acre estate, there is always plenty of space to unwind and enjoy the weekend.
-Spend a day at The Clearing Spa or take a traditional cream tea on the terrace.
+Spend a day at The Spa or take a traditional cream tea in the Laura Ashley Tearoom.
 Perfect.

 So, there are just a few ideas to help you enjoy the August St Lubbock’s Day.
 But whatever you do, remember to raise a glass of something cool and Cornish to Sir John, without whom this excuse for a grand day out would not exist.